 The compact executive car Alfa Romeo 156 was introduced and produced by the Italian car manufacturer Alfa Romeo in the year 1997.
-It was unveiled at the Frankfurt Motor Show and became well-accepted.
-The 156 which was the replacement for Alfa Romeo 155 won the European Car of the Year award in 1997.
+It was unveiled at the Frankfurt Motor Show and was warmly accepted.
+The 156, which replaced the Alfa Romeo 155, won the European Car of the Year award in 1997.

-Alfa Romeo 156 was available in Sportwagon estate, Saloon, and Crosswagon Crossover bodystyles.
-Although the production of Q4 Crosswagon continued until 2007, the 156 Saloon was discontinued in 2005.
+Alfa Romeo 156 was available in Sportswagon estate, saloon, and Crosswagon crossover body styles.
+Although the production of the Q4 Crosswagon continued until 2007, the 156 saloon was discontinued in 2005.
 The 156 also had seven engine configurations while going through two facelifts in 2002 and 2003.

 The 156 GTA

-All-wheel-drive versions of the 156 arrived in some markets in 2004 with the introduction of the Sports wagon Q4.
-The Quadrifoglio 4 system featured three differentials with the central one adding 150kg to the weight of the vehicle.
-The Sports wagon QA was also 1,458 mm tall with five-spoke, 17-inch wheels while the 'Q4' badge on the tail set were some distinctive features compared to the front-wheel-drive 156 versions.s
+All-wheel-drive versions of the 156 arrived in some markets in 2004 with the introduction of the Sportswagon Q4.
+The Quadrifoglio 4 system featured three differentials with the central one adding 150 kg to the weight of the vehicle.
+The Sportswagon QA was also 1,458 mm tall with five-spoke, 17-inch wheels while the 'Q4' badge on the tail set were some distinctive features compared to the front-wheel-drive 156 versions.

 156 Crosswagon Q4

 The Crosswagon Q4 was introduced in 2004, the same year the Sportswagon QA arrived.
 The model came with a crossover appearance with enhanced off-road capabilities.
 The height was further raised to 1,497 mm, which meant that the Crosswagon Q4 was 6.5 cm taller than the standard 156.